 |---|---|

-| Proper installation | Ensures tight seal and prevents early failure |
+| Proper installation | Creates even sealing load and reduces early leakage |

-| Material selection | Matches gasket to temperature and pressure |
+| Correct material selection | Matches the gasket to pressure, temperature, and fluid |

-| Routine inspections | Detects wear, corrosion, or misalignment |
+| Routine inspections | Detects wear, corrosion, relaxation, or misalignment early |

-| Use of high-quality gaskets | Maintains sealing integrity |
+| Use of high-quality gaskets | Improves compression behavior and sealing integrity |

-| Flange protection | Prevents damage during storage |
+| Flange protection | Prevents face damage during storage and handling |

-| Environmental shielding | Reduces exposure to harsh conditions |
+| Environmental shielding | Reduces external damage in harsh or corrosive conditions |

 When to Replace

-- Gasket shows cracks, swelling, or brittleness.
+- The gasket shows cracks, swelling, brittleness, crushing, or visible extrusion.

-- Bolts lose tension or show fatigue.
+- The bolts lose tension or show fatigue-related issues.

 FAQ